 The dangers of exposure to PFAS, a group of artificial toxic chemicals, have been covered up by companies such as 3M and DuPont for their own financial profit.
 Today, firefighters who developed a disease as a result of exposure to the PFAS in AFFF can recover the compensation they deserve for their injury.

 As a group of artificial toxic chemicals, PFAS was first manufactured as part of the Manhattan Project, whose purpose was to develop the nuclear bomb for World War II.
-Because PFAS contains fluorine gas, which is so strong that it can burn water and steel, it was perfect for the top-secret project.
+Because PFAS contains fluorine gas, which is the most chemically reactive and electronegative of all the elements, it was perfect for the top-secret project.
 Today, numerous health agencies worldwide raise awareness of the dangers of exposure to PFAS, which can lead to terrible diseases such as pancreatic cancer, leukemia, kidney cancer, lymphoma and prostate cancer.
 However, during the last century, the companies 3M and DuPont have been trying to cover up the dangers of PFAS, as 3M was manufacturing it for the production of Scotchgard, a stain repellant, whereas DuPont was buying the chemicals from the former to manufacture Teflon, a non-stick substance for cookware.
 Furthermore, DuPont used PFAS for the manufacturing of aqueous film-forming foam, commonly known as AFFF, which, since 1970, all civilian and military firefighters have been using to extinguish class B fires.

 One piece of evidence pertaining to the knowledge of the dangers of PFAS is the fact that, in 1997, 3M gave DuPont a Material Safety Data Sheet which had a label saying "CANCER WARNING: Contains a chemical which can cause cancer".
 However, DuPont removed the label the same year so as to hide this information from the general public, continuing to sell it to clients as if it was a safe agent.
 Additionally, in 1998, a committee of 3M scientists suggested the company to notify the Environmental Protection Agency regarding the fact that PFAS was in the blood of everyone by then.
 Nonetheless, a 3M executive overruled the evidence found by the scientists.